Fine Tuning Shootout (May 2024)

 • We could enhance our reasoning response, potentially asking it to respond in a chain of thought, which has been shown to improve performance.

-• There are issues interrupting articles for financial analysis as articles often include mentions of multiple companies, we could consider preprocessing articles before they are evaluated, again more costly but its not uncommon to find yourself making these intuitive tweaks.
+• There are issues interpreting articles for financial analysis as they often include mentions of multiple companies, we could consider preprocessing articles before they are evaluated, again more costly but its not uncommon to find yourself making these intuitive tweaks.
 When we reach the next stage of optimization we will have more ideas percolating from those results.

 Conclusion